My Pokémon Ranch

+My Pokémon Ranch (みんなのポケモン牧場, Minna no Pokemon Bokujō) is a 2008 virtual pet video game developed by Ambrella and published by The Pokémon Company for the Wii.
+It was released on the WiiWare service.
+It is a spin-off of the Pokémon series.

 Internationally, this game only works with Pokémon Diamond and Pearl versions; the Japanese version was updated to receive Pokémon from Pokémon Platinum.

 Overview

 My Pokémon Ranch is similar in concept to Pokémon Box, and allows players to transfer up to 1,000 of their Pokémon (1,500 with the Platinum update) from up to eight separate Pokémon Diamond and Pearl Nintendo DS game cards, to a ranch run by Hayley, a friend of Bebe who runs the PC box system in these versions.
 Here, they can view their Pokémon rendered in 3D, while using their Miis to interact with them.

 Players do not need to own Pokémon Diamond, Pearl or Platinum to play My Pokémon Ranch.
 Players with or without the Nintendo DS game will be given six starter Pokémon and a new Pokémon at the start of each day.
 Additionally, each day Hayley will give the player requests for certain Pokémon not in the player's Pokédex to be added to the ranch, along with instructions on where to find them in Diamond, Pearl and Platinum.
 It has also been confirmed that players can obtain a special Mew and Phione.
 Hayley can also trade certain Pokémon she already has in her possession.
 Eventually, adding more Pokémon to the ranch unlocks new features to the game and expands the ranch.

 Similar to the actions in the Mii Channel's plaza, the Pokémon on the ranch can perform different idle actions, such as talking, playing, and sleeping at other players' ranches.
 Players are also able to take snapshots of their Pokémon and send them to friends registered on their Wii, as well as downloading the photos in .JPG file to an SD card, and transfer them onto your computer or camera.
 A simple HUD shows the ability to monitor the time and the number of Pokémon in the ranch.
 Apart from storing collected Pokémon on the ranch, players are otherwise unable to further train or level up their Pokémon on the ranch.